A short essay on the energy politics of New Zealand, Australia and Japan

-Because of the increasing cost of electricity in New Zealand the Government is subsidizing various classes of its citizens by paying their electricity bills to help keep their lights on and to keep them warm
+Because of the increasing cost of electricity in New Zealand, the government is subsidising some of its citizens by paying their electricity bills to keep their lights on and their homes warm.

-New Zealand (NZ) is rapidly following in the footsteps of the record high energy prices and blackouts that are occurring in South Australia.
+New Zealand is rapidly following in the footsteps of South Australia, with its record high energy prices and blackouts.

-Like Australia, NZ has the solution to its crippling electricity prices under its feet in the form of huge reserves of coal that could provide hundreds of years of cheap and reliable energy.
+Like Australia, New Zealand has the solution to its crippling electricity prices under its feet: huge reserves of coal that could provide cheap and reliable energy for hundreds of years.
 Accessing these reserves and using the latest technology for burning coal cleanly could quickly solve the problem of one taxpayer having to pay another’s electricity bill.

-Japan is building 45 new high-efficiency, thermal coal plants that burn the coal at very high temperatures and scrub almost all the emissions from the exhaust.
+Japan is building 45 new high-efficiency thermal coal plants that burn the coal at very high temperatures and scrub almost all the emissions from the exhaust.
 The main byproduct is the demonized gas, carbon dioxide (CO2).
-Five minutes spent Googling CO2 will provide a lot of information concerning who should be believed about the virtues or vices of CO2 and there is definitely is enough information to make a choice.
+Five minutes spent Googling CO2 will provide a lot of information about who should be believed about its virtues or vices, and there is definitely enough information to make a choice.

-The alarmists provide passionate arguments, and many very intelligent and educated skeptics have provided well-reasoned rebuttals to their arguments.
+The alarmists provide passionate arguments, and many very intelligent and educated sceptics have provided well-reasoned rebuttals to their arguments.

-Which side a person chooses to believe is likely to be governed by which argument best fits her or his politics or the natural inclination to be optimistic or pessimistic.
+Which side a person chooses to believe is likely to be governed by which argument best fits her or his politics or natural inclination to optimism or pessimism.

-Conversely New Zealand and Australia, which ironically will be exporting much of the coal to Japan, are currently experiencing economy-destroying high electricity prices and blackouts, both of which are due to the green ideology of their leaders who have chosen to believe that the CO2 produced from burning coal is responsible for every adverse weather event, drought, or natural disaster.
+Conversely New Zealand and Australia, who ironically will be exporting much of the coal to Japan, are currently experiencing economy-destroying high electricity prices and blackouts.
+Both of these problems are due to the green ideology of their leaders, who have chosen to believe that the CO2 from burning coal is responsible for every adverse weather event, drought and natural disaster.

-Currently, there is no political party in New Zealand that citizens can vote for that would challenge this green ideology and the political courage required to debate the risks and benefits of CO2 is non-existent in all of NZ’s mainstream political parties.
+Currently no political party in New Zealand would challenge this green ideology.
+The political courage required to debate the risks and benefits of CO2 is non-existent in all of New Zealand’s mainstream political parties.

-This is an opportunity for an aspiring leader to become involved in government because, under NZ’s MMP electoral system, as little as 5% of the party vote will put 6-7 members of a political party in the government and that is sufficient to have a big influence.
+This is an opportunity for an aspiring leader.
+Under New Zealand’s MMP electoral system, as little as 5% of the party vote would put 6-7 members of a political party into Parliament, sufficient for a major influence on government.

-A skeptical voice in New Zealand’s leadership is needed to provide a balance of opinions and to enable the possibility for its citizens to enjoy the use of their country’s natural resources to lower electricity prices rather than exporting all of these resources to Japan!
+A sceptical voice in New Zealand’s leadership is needed to provide a balance of opinions and to enable its citizens to use their country’s natural resources to lower their own electricity prices rather than exporting all of these resources to Japan!

-A skeptical voice in the NZ government would have the potential to significantly lower power prices for all of the country’s citizens, make the current subsidies for electricity unnecessary, and keep the country’s energy costs competitive with its trading partners.
+A sceptical voice in the New Zealand government would make the current subsidies for electricity unnecessary and keep the country’s energy costs competitive with those of its trading partners.